dmorse/pscfpp/README.md

 taken after cloning the git repository and installing all of the required dependencies:

-   - Add the pscfpp/bin directory to your linux command search PATH environment variable.
+   - Add the directory path pscfpp/bin to your unix command search PATH environment variable.
 This is where executables will be installed.

-   - Add the pscfpp/lib/python directory to your PYTHONPATH environment variable.
-This provides access to python scripts used by the build system.
+   - Add the directory path pscfpp/lib/python to your PYTHONPATH environment variable.
+This is necessary to allow a python interpreter to find python modules that are used by the build system.

-   - Run the pscfpp/setup script by entering "./setup" from the pscfpp/ root directory, with or without an optional filename argument.
+   - Run the pscfpp/configure script by entering "./configure" from the pscfpp/ root directory, with or without an optional filename argument.
      This script installs default versions of several files that are required by the build system.
-The setup script usually only needs to be run once, before compiling for the first time.
-In a linux environment, it is usually sufficient to run the setup script without a filename argument.
+The configure script usually only needs to be run once, before compiling for the first time.
+In a linux environment, it is usually sufficient to run the configure script without a filename argument.
 See Section 2.6 of the [web manual](<https://dmorse.github.io/pscfpp-man>) for more
-     information about how to invoke the setup script for Apple OS X.
+     information about how to invoke the configure script for Apple OS X.

-   - To compile and install only CPU-based programs in the package on a computer that does not have an appropriate NVIDA GPU, enter "make all" from the pscfpp/ root directory immediately after running the setup script.
+   - To compile and install only CPU-based programs in the package on a computer that does not have an appropriate NVIDA GPU, simply enter "make" from the pscfpp/ root directory immediately after running the configure script.

-   - To compile all PSCF programs on a machine that has an appropriate NVIDA GPU and a CUDA development kit, first enter "./configure -c1" from the pscfpp/ root directory to enable compilation of CUDA code, then use the -a option of the configure script to set the correct GPU architecture for your system, and enter "make all" to compile.
+   - Some further configuration is required to compile all PSCF programs, including GPU-enabled programs, on a machine that has an appropriate NVIDA GPU and a CUDA development kit.
+To do so, first enter "./setopts -c1" from the pscfpp/ directory to enable compilation of CUDA code.
+Then use the -a option of the same setopts script to set the correct GPU architecture for your system.
+For example, to compile for a V100 GPU with CUDA compute capability 7.0, one would enter "./setopts -a sm_70".
+Instructions for choosing the correct string parameter for the -a option for a particular GPU can be obtained by entering "./setopts -h" or by consulting the installation section of the web manual.
+After these steps, enter "make all" to compile.

-The "make all" command installs all resulting executable files in the pscfpp/bin directory.
+The "make" command installs all resulting executable files in the pscfpp/bin directory.

+The procedure described above for building PSCF is similar to the standard "configure; make; make install" procedure for GNU software, except that it does not require a separate "make install" command.
+This is because the PSCF "make" command is designed to create executables in the the pscfpp/bin directory, and the above instructions assume that this is their intended final destination.
+If the pscfpp/ directory is installed within a user's home directory, the above instructions do not require the use of sudo or adminstrator permission, but instead require the user to modify their PATH environment variable to allow the unix shell to find executables installed in psfpp/bin.

 ## Command line usage

 PSCF is a package containing three different SCFT programs (pscf_fd, pscf_pc, and pscf_pg) that are designed for different geometries, using different algorithms or different computer hardware.
-To perform a calculation, Each of these programs must read a parameter file and a command file.
+To perform a calculation, each of these programs must read a parameter file and a command file.
 The parameter file, which is processed first, is a fixed format file that contains parameters required to describe the physical system of interest and initialize the program before performing any